-The 26-year-old opened the scoring in the 33rd minute when he knocked in a low cross from Lionel Messi, who was making his 250th La Liga appearance, and although Rayo enjoyed plenty of possession, the champions were clinical.
+The 26-year-old opened the scoring in the 33rd minute when he knocked in a low cross from Lionel Messi, who was making his 250th league appearance and although Rayo enjoyed plenty of possession, the champions were clinical.

 Pedro added two more similar goals in the second half, tapping in passes from Cesc Fabregas and Neymar, before former Arsenal man Fabregas added a fourth for good measure late on.

-After its UEFA Champions League exploits against Ajax during the week, Barca made four changes.
+After their Uefa Champions League exploits against Ajax during the week, Barca also made four changes.